SPICA-group/spica-tools/doc/source/json2top.rst

 Description
 -----------
-``json2top`` generates topology files needed to setup CG-MD with SPICA.
+``json2top`` generates the topology files needed to setup CG-MD with SPICA.
-Output will be ``(RESNAME).top``, where ``RESNAME`` is a mandatory argument to excute the program.
+The output is ``(RESNAME).top``, where ``RESNAME`` is a mandatory argument to run the program.
-This command requires a json formatted file having CG mapping information that is included in ``spica-tools-devel/src`` directory.
+This command requires a file in json format with CG mapping information, contained in ``spica-tools-devel/src`` directory.
-``-json`` can specify other json files you want to use for generating topology files.
+``-json`` can specify other json files to be used to generate topology files.
 Angle indices in generated topology files are created based on bond information decribed in the json file.
-In default, the program automatically deletes duplicated angle indices in case of ring molecules.
-This deletion can be turned off with the ``-dupang`` option.
+By default, for cyclic molecules, duplicated angle indices are automatically removed.
+This removal can be turned off with the ``-dupang`` option.

-**NOTE**: After generating topology files, please make sure the bond and angle indices in the file are correct and what you expect, especially for molecules including ring groups.
+**NOTE**: After generating topology files, please make sure that the bond and angle indices in the file are correct and as expected, especially for molecules containing cyclic groups.

 Example
 -------